A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Evaluation

 \section{Evaluation}

 Here we evaluate the efficacy of various novelty meta-reasoning methods implemented in supporting online detection, characterization, and accommodation of novelties.
 The results presented in this section have been generated using the novelties that have been bundled with our research domains - CartPole++, ScienceBirds, and PogoStick and are publicly available.
+A dataset containing PDDL+ planning domains and non-novel problems for each presented environment can be found here: \url{https://zenodo.org/record/8417802}